 |---|---|

 Most patients we see need bonding on one to three teeth.
-A single chip repair might run $150.
-Closing a gap between two front teeth (bonding both sides) could land at $400-$700 total.
-These are Nashville-area averages — your actual composite bonding cost depends on factors we’ll cover below.
+A single small chip repair might run $240.
+Closing a gap between two front teeth (bonding both sides) often lands at $600-$800 total.
+These are Nashville-area averages, and which repair your tooth actually needs is something your dentist will diagnose at the visit.
+Your actual composite bonding cost depends on factors we’ll cover below.

 If you’ve been searching “composite bonding cost” and “dental bonding cost” and getting different results, here’s the short version: same procedure.

-Both terms describe applying tooth-colored composite resin directly to your teeth — repairing chips, closing gaps, covering stains, or reshaping.
-Some dentists say “composite bonding” to specify the material.
-Others say “dental bonding” or “teeth bonding.”
-Same process, same materials, same cost.
+Both terms describe applying tooth-colored composite resin directly to your teeth: repairing chips, closing gaps, covering stains, or reshaping.
+Some dentists call it “composite bonding” to specify the material.
+Others call it “dental bonding” or “teeth bonding.”
+The procedure is the same either way.

 Bottom line: if you’re comparing quotes and one office says “composite bonding” while another says “dental bonding,” they’re offering the same treatment at the same composite bonding price.